adriandoonan/improv-toolbox/src/content/exercises/cliffweb-protect-the-freak.md

 ---
 name: Protect the freak
-purpose: SceneWork
+purpose: Scene Work
 shortDescription: Coach scene partners to legitimize the wild character instead of calling them out—elevate the freak’s worldview.
 description: Run three-person scenes where two “straight” players embrace and defend the bizarre character’s logic, raising their status and bending reality to support the premise so the game can escalate together.
 tags:
   - Annoyance
   - Scene work
   - Deal
 source: cliffweb
 credit: Annoyance
 ---